What To Wear

 Gloves

-Waterproof gloves or mittens with some insulation are all you need.
-The key is to keep the rest of your body warm, so your fingers follow suit.
+Waterproof gloves or mittens with insulation are key to staying warm and dry while on the slopes.
+If your hands or feet get cold, the rest of your body tends to follow suit.